Locations:

 How long will it take me to recover from aspiration pneumonia?

-If you often feel like you are choking, or have difficulty swallowing, see your provider.
-You may need to see a specialist who can help you find out why you are choking or having problems swallowing.
-You may need to change what and how you eat and drink.
+If you often feel like you’re choking or you have difficulty swallowing, see your provider.
+You may need to see a specialist who can help diagnose and treat underlying conditions.

 A note from Cleveland Clinic